-Dr. Sándor Csányi

-Chairman & CEO
+Dr. Sándor Csányi Chairman & CEO

-Dr. Sándor Csányi (57) graduated from the College of Finance and Accounting in 1974 with a bachelor's degree in business administration and in 1980 from the Budapest University of Economics with a degree in economics.
+Dr. Sándor Csányi (59) graduated from the College of Finance and Accountancy in 1974 with a bachelor's degree in business administration and in 1980 from the Budapest University of Economic Sciences with a degree in economics.
 He is an economist with a specialisation in finance, and is also a qualified pricing specialist and certified auditor.
-After graduation he worked at the Revenue Directorate and then at the Secretariat of the Ministry of Finance, after which he was Head of Department at the Ministry of Agriculture and Food Industry between 1983 and 1986.
-Between 1986 and 1989 he worked as Head of Department at Magyar Hitel Bank Rt.
-He was deputy CEO of K&H Bank from 1989-92.
-Since 1992 he has been Chairman & CEO of OTP Bank Ltd., where he is responsible for the Bank's strategy and overall operation.
-He is a member of the Board of Directors for Europe of MasterCard, one of the largest international card companies, and is also a Board member and co-chairman of the Hungarian oil and gas company MOL, co-chairman of the National Association of Entrepreneurs and Employers (VOSZ), and a member of the Board of Directors of the Hungarian Banking Association.

-As of 31 December 2009 he owned 200,000 ordinary OTP shares (while the total number of OTP shares held by him directly and indirectly was 2,700,000).
+After graduation he worked at the Revenue Directorate and then at the Secretariat of the Ministry of Finance, after which, between 1983 and 1986, he was a departmental head at the Ministry of Agriculture and Food Industry.
+From 1986 to 1989 he worked as a head of department at Magyar Hitel Bank.
+He was deputy CEO of K&H Bank from 1989 to 1992.
+Since 1992 he has been Chairman & CEO of OTP Bank Plc, where he is responsible for the Bank's strategy and overall operation.
+He is a member of the European Board of Directors for MasterCard, one of the world's leading payment card companies, and is Vice Chairman of the Board of Directors of MOL Plc, Co-Chairman of the National Association of Entrepreneurs and Employers (VOSZ), and until April 2011 was a member of the Board of Directors of the Hungarian Banking Association.
+He has been Chairman of the Hungarian Football Association (MLSZ) since July 2010.
+As of 31 December 2011 he held 200,000 ordinary OTP shares (while the total number of OTP shares held by him directly and indirectly was 2,700,000).

-Dr. Antal Pongrácz Deputy Chairman, Deputy CEO Staff Division
+Dr. Antal Pongrácz

+Deputy Chairman of the Board of Directors, Deputy CEO for Administrative Affairs Staff Division

-Dr. Antal Pongrácz (64) graduated from the Budapest University of Economics and earned a Ph.D. in 1971.
+Dr. Antal Pongrácz (66) graduated from the Budapest University of Economic Sciences and earned a PhD in 1971.
 From 1969 he worked as an analyst at the Petrochemical Investment Company, then as a group manager at the Revenue Directorate until 1975.
-From 1976 he worked in various management positions at the Ministry of Finance.
-From 1986 to 1987 he was the first Deputy Chairman of the State Office for Youth and Sports.
+From 1976 he held various executive positions at the Ministry of Finance.
+After that, he was the first Deputy Chairman of the State Office for Youth and Sports.
 Between 1988 and 1990 he was the first Deputy CEO of OTP Bank.
-Between 1991 and 1994 he was the CEO, and then Chairman & CEO, of the European Commercial Bank Rt.
-Between 1994 and 1998 he was the Chairman & CEO of Szerencsejáték Rt., then in 1998-99 he served as CEO of Hungarian flagship carrier, Malév.
-Since 2001 he has worked as the managing director of OTP Bank's Staff Division and more recently as Deputy CEO.
-He has been a member of OTP Bank Plc's Board of Directors since 2002.
+Between 1991 and 1994 he was CEO, and then Chairman & CEO, of the European Commercial Bank Rt.
+Between 1994 and 1998 he was Chairman & CEO of Szerencsejáték Rt, then in 1998-99 he served as CEO of Hungarian flagship carrier, Malév.
+Since 2001 he has been executive director of OTP Bank's Staff Division and more recently, Deputy CEO.
+He has been a member of OTP Bank's Board of Directors since 2002 and Deputy Chairman since 9 June 2009.